go-graphite/go-carbon/README.md

 * Logging with rotation (reopen log by HUP signal or inotify event)
 * Many persister workers (using many cpu cores)
 * Run as daemon
+* Grace stop on `USR2` signal: close all socket listeners, flush cache to disk and stop carbon
+* Reload persister config (whisper section of main config, storage-schemas.conf and storage-aggregation.conf) on HUP signal

 ## Performance